cwarden45/PRJNA513845-eDNA_reanalysis/README.md

 That said, the cutadapt-filtered read counts were more different: 921,553 for SRR8423848 and 764,657 for SRR8423877.

-So, I still have the following questions:

-*a)*	How does this match the analysis that you performed?

-*b)*	Even if I use the full set of available reads, there is noticeable variably for a given set of total reads (most clearly seen with the NovaSeq samples).  **If you use the DADA2 and OTU analysis in the paper as a function of coverage, what does that look like if you show the results for each sample separately (instead of combined per sequencer)?** If *Figure 1* was **rarefied** (and you were not plotting a totals for unique corrected sequences), then I think *Figure 1* should be helping show variability per sample, but I am trying to understand why it gives a different impression than with the re-analysis that I showed above.

 I am not sure how much it matters, but I excluded the 4 PhiX outliers from this re-analysis (even though I think complete lack of PhiX Miseq reads may be more important than the relative percent of PhiX reads in the NovaSeq samples, and the PhiX-containing reads were reduced with the cutadapt filter and removed with the DADA filter).